-(a) A self-assessment based on the competency profile developed by the College indicating the areas where continuing competence activities are to be undertaken by a regulated member in the next registration year;
+- A Self-Assessment based on the Competency Profile developed by the CMLTA indicating the areas where continuing competence activities are to be undertaken by a Regulated Member in the next registration year;

-(b) A written learning plan that sets out the continuing competence goals of the regulated member for the next registration year and the continuing competence activities to be undertaken by the regulated member during that year to achieve the continuing competence goals;
+- A written Learning Plan that sets out the continuing competence goals of the Regulated Member for the next registration year and the continuing competence activities to be undertaken by the Regulated Member during that year to achieve the continuing competence goals; and

-(c) A completed learning plan from the previous registration year documenting the competence activities that were completed.
+- A completed Learning Plan from the previous registration year documenting the competence activities that were completed.